Undergraduate Frequently Asked Question

 How do I change my major?

-If you wish to change your major within the College of Arts and Sciences, you will need to make an appointment with the appropriate half of the Dean's Office in the College.
-If you are interested in changing to a major in Curricula Section I (former Liberal Arts), or Curricula Section II (former Science and Math), please go to Flinn Hall, room 110 or call 777-2993 or 2505 for an appointment.
-Some majors have special admission requirements and procedures; ask the Office of Undergraduate Academic Affairs about these.
-If you want to change to a major within another college of the University, you must be accepted by that college.
-See the dean's office of that college for information on eligibility and requirements.
-If you are eligible to change into another college, return to Flinn Hall, room 110 to be released from the College of Arts and Sciences.
+To change your major within the College of Arts and Sciences, you will need to make an appointment with the Office of Undergraduate Student Academic Affairs and Advising in Flinn Hall, Room 110.
+Please stop by the office or call 803-777-2993 or 2505 for an appointment.
+Some majors have special admission requirements and procedures; ask the Office of Undergraduate Student Academic Affairs and Advising about these.
+If you want to change to a major in another college of the University, you must first be accepted to that college.
+You must contact that college for information on eligibility and requirements.

-How do I find out the name of my advisor?
+How do I find the name of my advisor?

-If you are a freshman, you can go to the college website.
-In most cases, you will be advised by the same person who advised you during summer orientation.
-The Dean's Office will email you reminding you it is time for advisement.
+If you are a freshman, you are assigned to a first year advisor who advised you at summer orientation.
+The first year advisor will contact you via email when it is time for advisement.
 If you are a sophomore, junior, or senior, your advisor is assigned by your major department.
-Contact the undergraduate director or advising coordinator in your major department.
+It is your responsibility to contact your major department to find this information and arrange for your advisement.

 How do I get an override into a class that is already full?

-Overrides into closed courses or those requiring special permission are given only by the professor and department offering the course.
-Students who receive an override or special permission must also complete a registration transaction through the Visual Information Processing (VIP) web site.
+Closed courses and those requiring special permission require an override, which can only be granted by the department.
+Contact the department offering the course to request an override.
+After receiving an override or special permission, you must complete a registration transaction through the Self Service Carolina.
 Departments do not complete registration transactions for students.

-The normal course load is 15-18 hours per semester.
-If you wish to add an extra course, you must obtain the permission of the Office of Undergraduate Academic Affairs.
-In order to take 19 or more hours, you must have attained in the previous full semester an average of 3.0 or better on a minimum of 12 hours taken on a non-pass/fail basis.
-You will need to speak with Dr. Knapp, Dawn Hiller, or Jennifer Shiver to gain this overload of hours.
+The normal course load is 15-18 credit hours per semester.
+Any course load above 18 hours is classified as an overload and requires special permission from the Office of Undergraduate Student Academic Affairs and Advising.
+Overloads are only granted to students who have attained an average of 3.0 or better on a minimum of 12 hours taken on a non-pass/fail basis in the previous full semester.
+You will need to speak with Dr. Knapp, Dawn Hiller or Jennifer Shiver for permission to take more than 18 credit hours.

 What is the pass/fail option?